luca-moser/iri_docker/README.md

 * Everything runs inside a docker container
 * All configuration files are mapped to the host system
 * `attachToTangle` requests are executed by a middleware with SSE PoW
+* API requests to IRI are rate limited to ensure it doesn't overload
 * Grafana dashboard with data from Chris H.'s iota prometheus exporter

 # Installation